Don't Be The Victim of Identity Theft This Year

-One especially insidious type of cyber attack is called a keylogger.
+One especially insidious type of cyber attack uses a keylogger.
 Once installed, these record everything you type — including passwords, logins, and emails — and send them remotely to a hacker.

 Many phishing messages include links or attachments that secretly download malware.

 With how much personal information is on your devices, it's essential you keep them safe from hackers.
-Don't click on any strange attachments or links in messages, no matter how enticing they are.
+Don't click on any strange attachments or links in messages, no matter how enticing they seem.

 But what if you accidentally opened a spam email or clicked on a dangerous link?

 First, look for the obvious signs of a virus.
 This includes performance delays, unfamiliar browser plugins, and persistent pop-ups.

 If you see signs of malware, immediately disconnect from the internet.
 It's much harder for hackers to steal your information without an internet connection.

 Then, secure your device before you get professional help.
 For example, on a Mac, you should:

 - Steer clear of logging into any account.

 - Delete any temporary files from your Cache folder.